sfreeman15/2420_assign2/README.md

 ![step6_install_volta](images/step6_install_volta.png)

-For volta to start working you need to open a new terminal.
+For Volta to start working you need to open a new terminal.

 Before using `node`, you need to `source` the `.bashrc` after installing Volta.